sibie/tvshow-recommender/README.md

 ## Getting Started

-This project was developed with Java 17, I just made the POM version as 8 so I could deploy my app with my free Heroku account.
-Overall

 ### Prerequisites

 1. Java 1.8 or above installed on your local system - Spring depedencies will most likely not work with anything pre-8.